10 Non-Toxic Kitchen Swaps for 2026 (Plus a Bonus!)

 Common Questions (The Non-Toxic Truth)

-Best PFAS-free water filter 2026?
+What is the best PFAS-free water filter for 2026?

-AquaTru leads the pack for total removal using Reverse Osmosis; LifeStraw Home is the best glass-based option for microplastics, and ZeroWater is the top budget pick for stripping out dissolved solids.
+The RKIN U1 and AquaTru lead the pack for total removal of "forever chemicals" using Reverse Osmosis.
+LifeStraw Home is the best glass-based option for microplastics, while ZeroWater remains the top budget pick for stripping out total dissolved solids (TDS).

-Do basic pitchers remove microplastics?
+Do basic water pitchers remove microplastics?

 Are Swedish dishcloths actually sanitary?